dkavran/PhD/README.md

 # Submitted PhD dissertation
-**Title:** Method for spatiotemporal semantic segmentation of land use on satellite imagery using graph neural networks
+**Title:** Method for Spatiotemporal Semantic Segmentation of Land Use on Satellite Imagery Using Graph Neural Networks

 ---